 **One SUPER important thing you should take into consideration when performing cardio is your heart rate.
 Whether you are trying to improve your cardiovascular endurance, or trying to lose fat, you have to monitor your heart rate.
 A lot of people I know prefer the Polar heart rate monitor, but this one, by PYLE, is comparable to the Polar style, and it’s much more affordable.**

 This is the single most important thing I have changed.
 I used to get the the gym, turn on my up-beat music, and just bust through my workout.
 While I still listen to my awesome music, my workouts are much, much slower.
 I used to do 3 sets of 15 reps per machine/workout.
 But now, I rarely make it to 15 reps.
 I upped my weight so that each rep was harder.
 I make sure that every rep is done really slow and controlled.
 When I do squats, I squat as low as I can get, and when I stand up I flex hard and I hold that position for a second before I continue onto my next rep. I do this with every machine, and body weight workout.
 You can also use extra equipment to make your workouts harder.
 I like these resistance bands a lot!
 You can also add ankle weights to increase difficulty, and if you’re looking to keep your heart rate up while strength training, try jump roping in between sets or machines, Even though I’m not able to do near as many reps with this technique, I’m ALWAYS sore the next day (and the next day).

-***If you feel like you aren’t achieving your fitness goals as fast as you had hoped, Check this Out!***
+***If you feel like you have tried everything, and you still aren’t achieving your fitness goals as fast as you had hoped, Check this Out!***